-Strategic Priority 3.1 Support children and families to live safe, happy and healthy lives Deliverables Target completion date Lead Directorate [NEW] Deliver the Child Service.
-[NEW] Deliver the Children's Social Care Reforms, including the creation of a Family Help Multi-Disciplinary Service.
-Children's Services & Education [NEW] Create a 'local offer' for all kinship arrangements, this will reduce placement breakdown for existing 'at risk' placements and attract new kinship arrangements so that more children can remain in family environments.
+Strategic Priority 3.1 Support children and families to live safe, happy and healthy lives Deliverables Target completion date Lead Directorate [NEW] Deliver the Child Service. ren's Social Care Reforms, including the creation of a Family Help Multi-Disciplinary September 2026 Children's Services & Education ffer' for all kinship arrangements, this will reduce placement breakdown for existing 'at tract new kinship arrangements so that more children can remain in family environments.
 March 2026 Children's Services & Education [NEW] Extend and secure the Systemic Wellbeing Service which is a psychological and therapy provision for children and young people in care and care leavers to 25 years old.
 This supports resilience and wellbeing of Children in Care and care leavers and strengthens care pathways, risk assessments and stability of placements (educational & care).
-March 2026 Children's Services & Education elivery of the short break service for children and young people by increasing the number and support on offer in the community.
+March 2026 Children's Services & Education [FISP] Transform the delivery of the short break service for children and young people by increasing the number and variety of activities and support on offer in the community.
 December 2025 Children's Services & Education